Finally Get Unstuck From Your Past

 How Do I Know if I Need EMDR Therapy?

-You may experience PTSD (read more about PTSD symptoms here) or you might just notice the following impact of painful experiences in your life.
+You may experience Post-Traumatic Stress Disorder (PTSD) (read more about PTSD symptoms here or take a PTSD test) or you might just notice the following impact of painful experiences in your life.
 EMDR therapy can offer relief and healing from these symptoms.

 - Hypervigilance: feeling on alert to everything (and everyone) in your surroundings